pratikCse13-zz/chatApplication/README.md

 # chatApplication

+a simple application to send and receive messages and documens

-# to run the app clone it to your directory
+1. to run the app clone it to your directory

-# open command line
+2. open command line

-# relocate to the directory this repository is cloned
+3. relocate to the directory this repository is cloned

-# run node index.js
+4. run node index.js

-# go to your browser and log to 'localhost:81'
+5. go to your browser and log to 'localhost:81'